-Nancy worked as a Drug and Alcohol Counselor in private practice for four years before gaining employment at Sierra Tucson Hospital; an acute care psychiatric facility that specializes in the treatment of chemical dependency, eating disorders, mood disorders, sexual addiction, partners of sex addicts, abuse, trauma, PTSD, chronic pain, and other mental health issues.
+Nancy worked as a Drug and Alcohol Counselor in private practice before gaining employment at Sierra Tucson Hospital; an acute care psychiatric facility that specializes in the treatment of chemical dependency, eating disorders, mood disorders, sexual addiction, partners of sex addicts, abuse, trauma, PTSD, chronic pain, and other mental health issues.
 Nancy trained under Patrick Carnes receiving her certification in sexual addiction training.
 She also specializes in couple’s therapy, as well as trauma, mood disorders, and other addictions.

 Over the years, Nancy was promoted into management running Sierra Tucson’s Equine Assisted Therapy Program, the Therapeutic Recreational and Activity Program, and The Evening/Weekend Program.
 Nancy was then promoted to the Assistant Clinical Director position and then ultimately Clinical Director.